Zoie Palmer: Career

 In 2013, she won "Favorite TV Actress" and "Best Tweeter" in the annual AfterEllen Visibility Awards for popularity, and "Best Sci-Fi or Fantasy Actress" by Canadagraphs in its annual Best Of TV Awards.
 She was chosen "Girl on Top 2013" by E!
 Entertainment Television in its popularity contest of Favorite TV Leading Ladies.
 She was named #1 in Hello!
 Canada's annual 50 Most Beautiful Stars issue celebrating homegrown talent in 2014.
 She received the Fan Choice Award for Favourite Canadian Screen Star by the 2014 Canadian Screen Awards.

 Her character of Lauren and Anna Silk's character of Bo, a same-sex couple on Lost Girl, were named one of CNN's all-time "Favorite TV Couples" in 2013, and declared "Top TV Couple of 2013" in E!
-Entertainment Television's annual online contest.
+Entertainment Televisions annual online contest.

 Social action

 In 2018, Palmer was a campaign ambassador for the Women in Film & Television Toronto’s annual WIFT Stars fundraiser.